-We were so lucky during our visit for it was perfect, sunny day with blue skies.
-We climbed up the hill called Iso Linnanmäki that made our visit to this city even better.
+We were so lucky during our visit for it was a perfect, sunny day with blue skies.
+We climbed up the hill called Iso Linnanmäki which made our visit to this city even better.
 The pathways up are quite sloppy.
-So again, have a comfortable footwear.
+So again, have comfortable footwear.
 There are clear signs that the hill is not accessible by wheelchair for this reason.
-Despite it was too hot climbing up on a sunny afternoon, the fresh air from the tall trees surrounding the hill are just relaxing.
-There are few benches on the area where you could take rest.
+Despite it being too hot climbing up on a sunny afternoon, the fresh air from the tall trees surrounding the hill is just relaxing.
+There are a few benches in the area where you could take a rest.
 Finally from the top, you will enjoy a stunning view of this tiny yet fantastic historic village.
-We noticed some locals enjoying a picnic on the very peaceful area at the top of the hill.
+We noticed some locals enjoying a picnic in the very peaceful area at the top of the hill.
 Be forewarned that camping is not allowed there.

 Visiting Porvoo Cathedral

 From the hill, walk down to visit the Porvoo Cathedral.
-Porvoo Cathedral is one of the city’s oldest and most well-known structure.
-It has been built at the turn of 14th century and has remarkable history.
+Porvoo Cathedral is one of the city’s oldest and most well-known structures.
+It has been built at the turn of the 14th century and has a remarkable history.
 The church has been burnt many times but after renovations, it has been reopened to the public in 2008.

 Enjoying a Walk Along the Porvoo River

-It is definitely a must not to miss the picturesque postcard views.
-The colourful wooden houses next to the river with the Porvoo Cathedral in the background makes up the landscape.
-The different variety of colourful flowers and tall green plants along the river create natural beauty.
+It is a must not miss the picturesque postcard views.
+The colourful wooden houses next to the river with the Porvoo Cathedral in the background make up the landscape.
+The different varieties of colourful flowers and tall green plants along the river create natural beauty.
 Indeed, the place is just full of characters.

 Small cafes and restaurant boats are present in the area where you can enjoy a glass of drink or meal by the river.

 Kayaking and Canoeing on the Porvoo River